The thing I feared most has come upon me. Sequel to Trick Blade Engagement.

 Kreesh swept the boy out of her way.

-"If only you'd killed one of them, like you were supposed to."
+"If only you'd killed one of them.
+You were supposed to."
 The boy flicked his black magic at the girl.
 "Then, I'd have something worthy of you."

 Kreesh stomped toward him, and picked him up by the shirt collar.
 "You better not break your friend."